Past Catalyse Event

-This hands-on, two-day course offers an introduction to the values, ideas, methods and skills of Cognitive Analytic Therapy.
-It combines short theoretical inputs with role play of CAT practice and work in pairs and small groups to try out CAT skills.
-The versatility of the approach will be explored and a range of clinical examples highlighted.
-Participants will gain skills in using CAT as a framework for a range of therapeutic interventions from early formulations in brief focused therapy to working with complexity and personality difficulties.
-There will be opportunities to practice the skills of mapping, negotiating and resolving problem patterns within the therapy relationship.
-Participants will need some familiarity with the use of psychological ideas and methods in responding to mental health problems and emotional distress.
+This hands-on, two-day course offered an introduction to the values, ideas, methods and skills of Cognitive Analytic Therapy.
+It combined short theoretical inputs with role play of CAT practice and work in pairs and small groups to try out CAT skills.
+The versatility of the approach was explored and a range of clinical examples highlighted.
+The event aimed to help participants gain skills in using CAT as a framework for a range of therapeutic interventions from early formulations in brief focused therapy to working with complexity and personality difficulties.
+It included opportunities to practice the skills of mapping, negotiating and resolving problem patterns within the therapy relationship.
+It was aimed at participants with some familiarity with the use of psychological ideas and methods in responding to mental health problems and emotional distress.

 For more information about introductory courses in CAT, visit the ACAT website here.